This article explains how to install and use the Applitools Eyes plug-in for the Atlassian Bamboo CI system.

 This article assumes that you already have Bamboo installed on your system and that you know how to use it.
 Note that depending on your version of Bamboo, some of the necessary steps or screenshots may be different from those described here.

 You can install the Applitools Eyes App from the Atlassian Marketplace for Bamboo.
 Search for the plug-in using the term "Applitools".

 How to do this is covered in the next two sections.

-In each plan Job that has a visual test, go to the Tasks panel, click Add task and select the Applitools Task.
-If you don't see it in the list of task types, make sure you have chosen the "All" task type option.
+In each job that has a visual test, go to the Tasks panel, click Add task and select the Applitools Task.
+If you don't see it in the list of task types, make sure you have chosen the "All" task types option.

 The Applitools Bamboo plug-in passes information to the Eyes test by setting up three environment variables:

-set batch.
-If your test code does make these calls, then you should skip these calls when the test is invoked by Bamboo (you can test for the existence of these environment variables to detect if Bamboo invoked the test).
+configuration methods/properties.
+If your test code does make these calls, then you should skip them when the test is invoked by Bamboo (you can test for the existence of the Bamboo environment variables to detect if Bamboo invoked the test).

-If you prefer not to change your test; then the alternative method is to convert the bamboo environment variables to the standard Applitools environment variables in a script, and then call you test program from that script.
-This will only work if the test does not use or directly since these calls would override the values set by the environment variables.
-Two examples of such a script are shown below, one for a Linux shell script and the second for a windows .bat script.
-In both cases the test is invoked using Node.js - you should replace this with whatever is appropriate for your test platform and language.
+If you prefer not to change your test, then the alternative method is to convert the Bamboo environment variables to the standard Applitools environment variables in a script and then call you test program from that script.
+Two examples of such a script are shown below: one for a Linux Bash script and the second for a windows .bat script.
+In both cases, the test is invoked using Node.js, and you should replace this with whatever is appropriate for your test platform and language.